om2007/PDF-Image-to-voice-converter/README.md

 ## Contributors

-- [Your Name]
-- [Contributor Name 2]
-- [Contributor Name 3]
+-

 ## Feedback

-We welcome any feedback or suggestions for improving the app.
+I welcome any feedback or suggestions for improving the app.
 Please feel free to open an issue or submit a pull request with your ideas!

 ## License

-This project is licensed under the [License Name] License.
+This project is licensed under the Unlicense.
 See the LICENSE.md file for details.

-## Acknowledgements

-We would like to thank the following individuals and organizations for their contributions and support:
-- [Client Name]
-- [Organization Name]
-- [Special Thanks to...]